trbngr/commanded_messaging/README.md

 You can change the version of an event at anytime.

-After this, you should define an upcast instance.
+After doing so, you should define an upcast instance that knows how to transform older events into the latest version.

 ```elixir
 defmodule AccountCreated do